 This section of the Colorado River has a year-round flow that is almost always adequate for paddle trips in this high desert region, though some sections can freeze in winter.
 Paddlers should expect cool nights in summer months and cool to cold nights in other seasons.
 Winter days will be cold, but much more tolerable than the mountainous sections above.
 Summer days can be downright hot, by Utah standards.
 Be sure to bring clothing for hot, cold, wet and dry conditions.
 Bring extra dry clothing in all but summer months.

 BLM permits are required for all private boaters between the Westwater Launch and the Cisco Launch.
 As of 2003, the permit system now exclusively uses a call-in process, with applications being made at least 60 days in advance of your intended launch date.
 Details of the permit process for private boaters, according the the BLM Moab Office web site, are HERE.
+Please note that as of March 1, 2012, dogs will no longer be allowed on Westwater trips.
+Also, during October the Moab Field Office will allow seven, rather than nine, private launches per day.
+Only five of those launches will be authorized for overnight use in Westwater Canyon.
+See the BLM website at http://www.blm.gov/ut/st/en/fo/moab/recreation/river_recreation/westwater_canyon.html for more Westwater Canyon details.

 Most of the rapids on the Westwater section of the Colorado River are routine Class I to III drops requiring little more than attentiveness and good paddling technique at low to moderate flows.
 However, difficulty escalates as the rate increases, and at flows over about 9-10,000 cfs medium sized rafts can be flipped by strong hydraulic currents below drops.
 Known as the Terrible Teens, flows at or above about 9,000 cfs create a whole new set of potential hazards due to the faster current, large hydraulics and more severe consequences for failing to maintain control.
 Kayaks and canoes should not attempt the river in high flows.
 BLM advises that flows above about 13,000 cfs can be very dangerous.

-Skull Rapid is the toughest hazard on the river.
+Skull Rapid (mile 10.7) is the toughest hazard on the river.
 It sits about 3/4 of the way through Marble Canyon.
 Entering Skull can be deceptive, because the approach is an area of backed-up water leading to a river left boulder garden that creates the rapid.
 On river right is a sheer black gneiss wall.
 At the bottom is a large hole.
 The best line is usually run from right to left to avoid the hole, but your line will be dictated by flow conditions.
 At normal levels the run is not too difficult, but in low water conditions the left side, to which you should normally try to paddle, can be bony and full of small holes that can easily flip an inattentive canoeist or kayaker.
 At high flows Skull Rapid can test the skills of experienced boaters, and can flip large rafts.
-Skull Rapid can be scouted from river left.
+Skull Rapid can (and probably should) be scouted from river left.

-Sock-It-To-Me Rapid (III to IV) comes shortly after Skull.
+Sock-It-To-Me Rapid (mile 11.1) comes shortly after Skull.
 This is another boulder garden rapid with a large "V-wave" at the bottom, where the water collects as it slides through the boulders.
 This rapid is capable of flipping rafts, and can play havoc with canoes and kayaks, sometimes sending paddlers for an unexpected and unplanned swim.
 Sock-It-To-Me also has a strong current toward the left wall, which is locally referred to as "The Magnetic Wall", so watch out!
 When flows hits the "Terrible Teens" the wall usually causes more capsizes than the holes, but the wall should be regarded as an obstacle to avoid at ANY level below 6,000 cfs.
 Going to the eddy after the rapid can put you into the canyon wall before you know it.
 The best procedure is to not relax after the drop, but rather to immediately start pulling right.
 At high flows the usual recovery zone may be covered, and swims may be longer in duration.
 Scout for Sock-It-To-Me from your boat or from river right.

-Put in at the Westwater launch site at exit 127 on IH 70, between Cisco, Utah and Loma, Colorado.
-Take out southwest of Cisco, Utah off SH 128.
+Westwater launch ranger station (N 39° 05'12.03" / W 109° 06'04.41") site about 5 miles ESE off IH 70, exit 227 (or exit 221) between Cisco, Utah and Loma, Colorado on river right at 0.0 miles; Upper Cisco Access (N 38° 58' 13.34" / W 109° 15' 00.94") on Boat Launch Road NE from Fish Ford Road on river right at about 17.62 miles; Fish Ford Road (Lower Cisco) Access (N 38° 55' 21.48" / W 109° 14' 49.26") SE from Boat Launch Road split on river right at about 22.54 miles.
 There are no other access points for this section of the Colorado River.
 There are dirt ranch roads that CAN be short-cuts for running shuttles, but avoid these if it has been, or is, raining.
 Getting stuck in the mud can cause you to miss your launch window.

 Contact the Utah Bureau of Land Management (435-259-7012) for a current list of authorized outfitters offering rentals, shuttles and/or guided trips on the Colorado River.

 The Westwater section of the Colorado River is an ideal trip for anybody wanting to "get away from it all", and is generally well suited for beginner and novice paddlers in guided rafts, or intermediate or higher level whitewater canoeists and kayakers at low to normal flows.
 This reach becomes much more demanding, and is best left to rafting when flows hit the "Terrible Teens".
 The gorgeous sandstone canyon leading to the black gneiss gorge is awesome and spectacular.
 The high desert setting offers a year-round season, though water may be lower in summer months, or anytime during drought conditions.
 There are no river-related services available along this section of the river, and nowhere nearby to re-supply, so be sure to take along everything you will need including boats, paddles, PFDs (lifejackets), trash bags, food, drinks, clothing for warm, cool, cold and/or wet weather conditions and multiple vehicles so that you can set up your own shuttles, if not contracting from a licensed outfitter.
 Be sure to bring a camera to capture memories of a great wilderness trip on the gorgeous Colorado River.
 The one drawback may be the number of other paddlers sharing the river with you, but even that is not much trouble if everybody is respectful of others.
-Unless you are a highly skilled whitewater rafter, avoid the river during peak flow season when it exceeds about 13,000 cfs.
+Unless you are a highly skilled whitewater rafter or kayaker, avoid the river during peak flow season when it exceeds about 13,000 cfs.